Stand up for the facts!

 "These are silly, frivolous patents," said James Fleming, an emeritus professor of science, technology and society at Colby College and author of "Fixing the Sky: The Checkered History of Weather and Climate Control."

-Furthermore, securing a patent does not prove an invention is practical, can be applied or will be effective.
+Furthermore, securing a patent does not prove an invention is practical, can be applied or will work.
 Our review of some of the patents found that not only do they not prove humans could control weather features such as hurricanes, but some appeared to have no direct connection to weather technology.

 PolitiFact contacted Greene and she did not respond.